dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. The tales of lost fortunes are shifting from hidden treasure chests to misplaced hard drives and forgotten keys.
 1. The more valuable these cryptocurrencies become, the higher the likelihood of theft.
 1. Technology can remove barriers to economic participation
+1. First witnessed about a decade ago, digital identity theft has since then spread like wildfire.
+The alarming rates at which this crime expands is clearly visible considering U.S. in the year 2016 alone has 15 million victims.
+1. Bitcoin has redefined money and created the hitherto non-existent concept of a scarce digital asset.
+It’s hard to hold it to the standards of "normal" assets.